Sharing Resources for Brighter Futures

 Helping Students Everywhere

-SCARCE provides books to teachers and non-profit organizations.
-Educators visit SCARCE year-round to select books for their students.
+SCARCE provides books and school supplies to teachers and non-profit organizations.
+Educators visit SCARCE year-round to select books and supplies for their students.
 Many teachers don’t have enough textbooks and reading books for their class.
 SCARCE fills the gap.

-SCARCE also partners with organizations to provide books for children here and around the world.
-Books have gone to schools, hospitals, orphanages, and libraries in more than 58 countries.
+SCARCE also partners with organizations to provide books and supplies for children here and around the world.
+Books and supplies have gone to schools, hospitals, orphanages, and libraries in more than 58 countries.
 In DuPage County, SCARCE gives thousands of books to children in need at the annual Catholic Charities Back-to-School Fair.